Mary Holiday Black: Role in basket weaving revival

 During the first half of the 20th century, fewer Navajos wove baskets.
 Rug weaving had become a better source of income for women than basket weaving, and only a handful of Navajo basket makers were left by the 1960s.
 For ceremonies, they imported baskets from the nearby Ute and Paiute people.

-In the 1970s, Black contributed to a revival of Navajo basket weaving, experimenting with new designs and techniques.
+Although traditional Navajo basket weaving made use of strips of sumac bark, in the 1970s, Black contributed to a revival of Navajo basket weaving, experimenting with new designs and techniques.
 Her innovations included expanding the size of ceremonials baskets, using vegetable dyes to create more subtle colors, incorporating motifs from ancient Southwestern Indigenous pottery and rock art, and using Navajo religious imagery to weave visual narratives into her baskets.
 Black became known as a pioneer of Navajo "story baskets", weaving themes such as "Placing the Stars" and "Changing Bear Woman" that were inspired by Navajo oral history.
 Although some Navajo community members were initially skeptical of the way Black was altering long-held basket making practices, her work gained acceptance over time.

 In 1993, Black received the Utah Governor's Award for the Arts.
 In 1995, Black was awarded a National Heritage Fellowship by the National Endowment for the Arts.
 She was the first artist from Utah and the first Navajo artist to receive the honor.
 Black has been called "the matriarch of Navajo basketry".

 In 2006, Black participated in the Smithsonian Folklife Festival.
 In January 2013, baskets by the Black family were featured as part of "Weaving a Revolution: A Celebration of Contemporary Navajo Baskets", the first major museum exhibit on Navajo basket weaving.
 Black's work has appeared at the Natural History Museum of Utah, Utah State University Eastern, the Indian Museum of Lake County, and the Utah State Folk Arts Collection.